Proposing a Summer Workshop

 Letter of Intent

-If you are interested in submitting a summer workshop proposal, we request that you send a brief Letter of Intent by May 15 using the online link below.
+If you are interested in submitting a summer workshop proposal, we strongly encourage you to submit a brief Letter of Intent by May 15 using the online link below.
 The designated contact person should be the organizer who submits the Letter of Intent.
 The LOI should contain the title of the workshop, the name of at least one organizer, their affiliations and email addresses.
 In addition it should contain a brief description of the workshop, together with an indication of the current interest and importance of field.
 If there have been previous ACP workshops on this or related topics in the recent past, it would be helpful to note those.
 Also please explain why your proposed workshop would be timely, given developments in your field and the past history of workshops in the center.

 The purpose of the Letter of Intent is several-fold: First, to enable the Summer Program Committee to have an early overview of the subjects of interest, to help in planning a balanced summer program; second, to enable the Summer Program Committee to provide early feedback to the workshop organizers—this feedback may include encouraging submission of a full proposal (potentially with suggestions to improve the workshop) or, particularly in cases where proposal pressure is very high, discouraging submission where approval of the full proposal would be unlikely; and third, to identify, early on, workshop proposals on similar topics that may be suitable to combine into a single proposal and to give the organizers of those workshops a chance to coordinate their efforts before submitting full proposals.
 The Committee will provide feedback to LOI proposers by May 30.